mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-04-slave-leia-jabba-the-hutt-portrait.md

 ---
-layout: work
+layout: media
 title: "PaperFaces portrait of Slave Leia and Jabba the Hutt"
-description: "PaperFaces portrait of Slave Leia and Jabba the Hutt drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Slave Leia and Jabba the Hutt drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-slave-leia-jabba-the-hutt-lg.jpg
   thumb: paperfaces-slave-leia-jabba-the-hutt-150.jpg